b-N-I-R-A-V/European-Weather-Predictions/README.md

 ### Challenges with the Dataset
-For the most recent data, there could be error present as it might not have been through proper validation processes.
-Further, there might be concerns around instrument malfunction or calibration errors present in the data.
-But considering the fact that they resolve any error which could be present in the historical data and the quality measures in place, this is the best dataset that we can have.
+For the most recent data, there could be errors present as it might not have been through proper validation processes.
+Additionally, there might be concerns around instrument malfunction or calibration errors in the data.
+However, considering the efforts to resolve any errors in the historical data and the quality measures in place, this is the best dataset that we can have.

 ### Data Preprocessing
-The dataset used was scaled using StandardScalar() to make sure that features with extreme values do not create bias in the dataset.
-Moreover, there were 18 weather stations in total.
-But pleasant day data was not available for 3 of the weather stations and hence weather data from these stations were dropped.
+The dataset was scaled using StandardScaler() to ensure that features with extreme values do not create bias in the dataset.
+Moreover, there were 18 weather stations in total, but pleasant day data was not available for 3 of the weather stations.
+Hence, weather data from these stations were dropped.
 Further, once I created a subset of the original data by selecting a weather station or time period, I removed month and date data from the subsets to train the models.

 ## Gradient Descent Method
-To fulfill the objectives stated, I started exploring gradient descent method to identify a relationship between days of year and temperature.
-Gradient Descent is a type of optiization algorith where the primary objective is to minimize the loss function.
+To fulfill the stated objectives, I started exploring the gradient descent method to identify a relationship between the day of the year and temperature.
+Gradient Descent is a type of optimization algorithm where the primary objective is to minimize the loss function.
 There were two parameters which approximated temperature, namely theta_0 and theta_1.
-Following code was used to calculate the loss function.
+The following code was used to calculate the loss function.
 ``` python
 def compute_cost(X, y, theta=np.array([[0],[0]])):
     """Given covariate matrix X, the prediction results y and coefficients theta